thoughtcircuit/kokoa-clone/README.md

-#Kokoa clone
+# Kokoa clone

-learn HTML CSS
+learn HTML CSS is so exciting!!